djalbat/the-foundations-of-symbolic-reasoning/README.md

 If you were to move to a different country, for example, then the justice system and therefore the concept of justice would differ, perhaps markedly.
 To think of justice in this way is to think of it *intutitionistically*.
 We avoid the ethereal and instead root ourselves in the practical.
-Or, to put it another way, when considering *definitive* questions we eschew definitive answers and instead offer *definite* ones.
+Or, to put it another way, when considering *definitive* questions we eschew definitive answers and instead embrace *definite* ones.
 In doing so what we lose in universality we gain in utility.

 To give another example, consider again the question of what is logic.